 9. Indian Quarter

-The best place to have an authentic Indian experience outside the country, the Indian Quarter is filled with small stores that sell embroidered scarves, shawls, hats, traditional Indian clothing, spices, handbags, perfume, and handicrafts.
+The best place to have an authentic Indian experience outside the country, the Indian Quarter of Kuala Lumpur is filled with small stores that sell embroidered scarves, shawls, hats, traditional Indian clothing, spices, handbags, perfume, and handicrafts.
 The cafés and food stalls are worth a mention – the flavours are delightful and perfect for a quick mid-shopping break.
 Don’t be afraid to get lost in the winding lanes – the locals are friendly and always ready to help.

 Address: Little India, Brickfields, Kuala Lumpur Timings: Open 24 hours

 For an authentic shopping experience in Malaysia, head over to this quaint flea market in Penang where every turn presents a surprise!
 Vintage artefacts, pewter vessels, hunting knives, rare books, toys, and clothes are available at great bargains here.
 Thrift shoppers are in for a treat here!

 Address: 625 Jalan Dato Keramat, George Town, Pulau Pinang Timings: 6:00 AM – 1:00 PM

 Check out this bustling street market of Malaysia for the best deals on spices, white coffee, artisanal teas, nutmeg oil, and durian delicacies.
 Divided into the wet and dry market areas, the Cecil market is the best place to feel the pulse of Penang truly – watch shopkeepers call out for customers and advertise their products and sample the rich spices and tastes of the local cuisine here.
 Don’t forget to wait around till sundown to try the delicious laksa noodles!